Frequently Asked Questions

 Which kind of materials does Marimekko offer to its customers?

-We continuously strive to increase the use of enhanced conventional, recycled and organic materials as well as less emission-intensive materials. we aim to increase the use of more sustainable and reduce the use of conventional materials.
-In 2023, we increased the share of recycled materials to 21 percent and organic materials to 20 percent.
-The share of conventional enhanced materials was 48 percent of all purchased textile materials.
-Conventional enhanced materials include, among others, Better Cotton and certified wool.
+We continuously strive to increase the use of lower-emission recycled materials, organic materials, materials from regenerative farming as well as bio-based and innovative materials.
+In 2024, the share of recycled materials remained nearly at the previous year’s level, being 20 percent (21), the share of organic materials and materials from regenerative farming increased to 39 percent (20), and the share of new innovative materials remained at 0 percent (0) of all sourced textile materials.
+The share of conventional enhanced materials was 36 percent of all purchased textile materials.
+Conventional enhanced materials include, among others, Better Cotton as well as certified wool and down.

 The majority of materials printed at our Helsinki printing factory are certified in accordance with the STANDARD 100 by OEKO-TEX®, which guarantees that they do not contain harmful chemicals for people or for environment.